gtancev/gtancev/README.md

 - with a background in life sciences;
 - and further education in computer science with a major in machine intelligence.

-In the last few years, I have
+In the meantime, I have
 - assisted pharmaceutical companies improve manufacturing processes via models and simulations;
 - supported physicians predict pediatric mortality by machine learning applied to clinical data;
 - enabled environmental authorities perform reliable air quality monitoring with low-cost sensors through the data-driven development of new protocols.